GoogleChrome/developer.chrome.com/site/en/docs/webstore/terms/index.md

 arising out of or relating to your Product or your use of the Web Store.

-13.2 To the maximum extent permitted by law, you agree to defend, indemnify and hold harmless Google and Google’s affiliates, directors, officers, employees and agents from and against any and all third party claims, actions, suits or proceedings, as well as any and all losses, liabilities, damages, costs and expenses (including reasonable attorneys fees) arising out of or accruing from taxes related to Your distribution of Product distributed via the Web Store.
+13.2 To the maximum extent permitted by law, you agree to defend, indemnify and hold harmless Google and Google's affiliates, directors, officers, employees and agents from and against any and all third party claims, actions, suits or proceedings, as well as any and all losses, liabilities, damages, costs and expenses (including reasonable attorneys fees) arising out of or accruing from taxes related to Your distribution of Product distributed via the Web Store.